eProsima/Fast-DDS/QUALITY.md

 The first two dependencies are suggested to be installed for Linux using apt package manager, which would pull them from the Debian upstream.
 Therefore, these dependencies can be considered Quality Level 1 following the [advantages of being packaged for Debian](https://wiki.debian.org/AdvantagesForUpstream).

 **eProsima Fast CDR** Quality Declaration can be found [here](https://github.com/eProsima/Fast-CDR/blob/master/QUALITY.md).
-Currently, **eProsima Fast CDR** claims to be in the **Quality Level 2** category.
+Currently, **eProsima Fast CDR** claims to be in the **Quality Level 1** category.

 `foonathan_memory` Quality Declaration can be found [here](Quality_Declaration_foonathan_memory.md).
-This declaration claims that, even though `foonathan_memory` does not meet several quality requirements, it is considered to fulfill the **Quality Level 2** requirements for its use within *eprosima Fast DDS* with the caveats explained in the declaration.
+This declaration claims that, even though `foonathan_memory` does not meet several quality requirements, it is considered to fulfill the **Quality Level 1** requirements for its use within *eprosima Fast DDS* with the caveats explained in the declaration.

-Therefore, *eprosima Fast DDS* currently could claim to be **Quality Level 2** at most.

 ## Platform Support [6]